My Favorite Things (song)

 "My Favorite Things" is a show tune from the 1959 Rodgers and Hammerstein musical The Sound of Music.

 In the original Broadway production, the song was introduced by Mary Martin playing Maria and Patricia Neway playing Mother Abbess.
-Julie Andrews, who had first performed the song in a 1961 Christmas special for The Garry Moore Show, reprised My Favorite Things in 1965 when she starred as Maria in the film version of the musical.
+Julie Andrews first performed the song in a 1961 Christmas special for The Garry Moore Show, recording it again when she starred as Maria in the 1965 film adaptation of the musical.

-The list of favorite things mentions many holiday and winter time imagery including kettles, warm mittens, packages, sleigh bells, kittens, snowflakes, and silver white winters.
-The song has become a holiday staple on radio and in advertising.
+Many of the favorite things evoke winter time imagery including warm mittens, packages, sleigh bells, snowflakes, and silver white winters.
+The song's cozy lyrics inspired its adoption as a staple of the holiday season, significantly bolstered by the movie's popularity.

-In 2004, the movie version of the song placed at number 64 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.
+The screen version of the song was ranked number 64 on AFI's 100 Years...100 Songs, a 2004 survey of top tunes in American cinema.

-Other notable versions
+Cover versions

 John Coltrane played a 14-minute version in E minor as the title track of an album recorded in October 1960 and released in March 1961.
 It became a signature song for Coltrane in concert, also appearing on Newport '63 in 1963.
 Coltrane's recording turned the song into a jazz standard that was included in the Real Book.